 - The Council receives a significant amount of corporate revenue, the principal revenue types being dividends, interest and petrol tax. - These revenues are independent of any specific function of the Council but generally relate to returns on investments which the Council holds on behalf of the community such as its major trading enterprises Orion Group, Christchurch International Airport, Lyttelton Port Company and Red Bus Company. - These Revenues are allocated as a credit against General Rates in proportion to capital value because capital value reflects the ratepayers stake (share) in the city. - The Council receives from time to time significant special dividends by way of capital repatriation from Christchurch City holdings Ltd and possibly other LATEs.
 These are sourced from surplus capital of the subsidiary companies.
 On each occasion the Council makes a decision on the use of these funds but generally they will be treated (from a Funding Policy perspective) as capital funds not as operating revenue which offsets General Rates.
-Therefore they will not reduce the rate requirement in the year of receipt.
+Therefore they will not reduce the rate requirement in the year of receipt and are transferred to capital as part of the operating surplus.